Public engagement training

 The following workshops and sessions are free of charge for Society members, and reasonable travel expenses will be reimbursed.
 For further information or to apply for a place, please email email@example.com

-Together with our science journalist, Society members Giles Yeo and Helen Simpson introduce you to the benefits of engaging with the media, what journalists need from specialists and top tips for getting your messages across effectively.
+SfE BES 2017 Working with the media session: Together with our science journalist, Society members Giles Yeo and Helen Simpson introduced us to the benefits of engaging with the media, what journalists need from specialists and top tips for getting key messages across effectively.

 Other recommended training